+All residential development must comply with the Town's natural resource regulations, including wetland buffer requirements and development limitations for steep slopes, and other applicable standards.

-- Residential uses should have a high-quality architectural design that fits with the character and scale of the surrounding area.
-To achieve this purpose, residential neighborhood design guidelines (see separate discussion in this Chapter) should be prepared. - Residential uses be within walking distance of shops, parks, and civic institutions, and with continuous sidewalk connections into the hamlet's commercial areas, preferably along and tree-lined, traffic-calmed streets. - Residential units should be sufficiently insulated to reduce interior noise. - An on-site village green, pocket park, or other park amenity must be provided, or as an alternative, the developer must provide the equivalent park space elsewhere in the hamlet business center. - All residential development must comply with the Town's natural resource regulations, including wetland buffer requirements and development limitations for steep slopes, and other applicable standards.
+Residential uses should have a high-quality architectural design that fits with the character and scale of the surrounding area.
+To achieve this purpose, residential neighborhood design guidelines (see separate discussion in this Chapter) should be prepared.

+Residential uses be within walking distance of shops, parks, and civic institutions, and with continuous sidewalk connections into the hamlet's commercial areas, preferably along and tree-lined, traffic-calmed streets.

+Residential units should be sufficiently insulated to reduce interior noise.

+An on-site village green, pocket park, or other park amenity must be provided, or as an alternative, the developer must provide the equivalent park space elsewhere in the hamlet business districteenter.

+All residential development must comply with the Town's natural resource regulations, including wetland buffer requirements and development limitations for steep slopes, and other applicable standards.

-- For townhouses, duplexes, and senior housing, buffers must be provided adjacent to lower-density residential areas.
+For townhouses, duplexes, attached housing and senior housing, buffers must be provided adjacent to lower-density residential areas.
 Buffers would not be required for second-floor apartments or small-lot homes.
-However, for areas with small-lot homes, they should be a gradual transition in lot sizes between small-lot and adjacent large-lot zones. - Purchase of DRP units should be required for any residential development over what is allowed in the base zoning, except for second-floor apartments above shops or offices.
-DRP pricing can be adjusted downward as an incentive to provide features that benefit the community, such as middle-income housing, senior housing, greenway connections, additional park space, a day care facility, a community center, etc. - For second-floor residential units above ground-floor retail or office uses, the following additional standards should apply: - They should be located only within walkable "Main Street" or "village center" locations. - The entrance to the residential unit must be separate from the entrance to the office or retail space on the ground floor. - Sufficient parking should be made available for both the residential and non-residential uses. - For small-lot, single-family homes, the following additional standards should apply: - The garage must be provided in the rear yard, with a driveway connecting from the street to the garage door through the side yard. - The street façade of the home must be oriented to the sidewalk, with a front stoop or front porch and a walkway between the sidewalk and the front door.
+However, for areas with small-lot homes, they should be a gradual transition in lot sizes between small-lot and adjacent large-lot zones.

+Purchase of DRP units should be required for any residential development over what is allowed in the base zoning, except for second-floor apartments above shops or offices.
+DRP pricing can be adjusted downward as an incentive to provide features that benefit the community, such as middle-income housing, senior housing, greenway connections, additional park space, a day care facility, a community center, village-style design features, etc.

+Consider allowing For second-floor residential units above ground-floor retail or office uses, only by special permit, in designated business districts, and in connection with the DRP, the The following additional standards should apply:

+No more than one story of housing above one story of retail is allowed.

+Current regulations allow a caretaker's apartment above commercial properties

+Units are limited in size to no greater than one two bedroom per unit.

+They should be located only within the designated walkable "Main Street" or "village center" locations.

+The entrance to the residential unit must be separate from the entrance to the office or retail space on the ground floor.

+Sufficient parking should be made available for both the residential and non-residential uses.

+Design standards and review should assure that they contribute to the "village" identity of the business district.

+For small-lot, single-family homes, the following additional standards should apply:

+The garage must be provided in the rear yard, with a driveway connecting from the street to the garage door through the side yard.

+The street façade of the home must be oriented to the sidewalk, with a front stoop or front porch and a walkway between the sidewalk and the front door.
 The front yard must be no more than 25 feet and must be attractively landscaped with trees, shrubs, and/or flowering plants.